yingqiaogit/payitforwardpeer/README.md

 ﻿# Pay It Forward Peer

-This nodejs is a back end of the payitforward project
+This nodejs application is a backend of the payitforward project

 ## Pre-build
 - run `npm install`